-In accordance with its mission, the Daemen College Social Work Program seeks to:
+In accordance with its mission, the Daemen University BASW Program seeks to:

-- Prepare students with a foundation in knowledge and skills necessary for effective generalist practice and/or advanced study in social work.
+- Prepare students with the knowledge, values, skills, cognitive and affective processes, and critical judgment necessary for effective practice and/or advanced study in social work;

 - Engage diversity and difference in practice;

-- Advance human rights and social and economic justice;
+- Advance human rights and social, economic, and environmental justice;

-- Engage in research-informed practice and practice-informed research ;
+- Engage in practice-informed research and research-informed practice;